ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-693/CWE-330/README.md

 > The `secrets` module `os.urandom()` is called by `"secrets.token_urlsafe()"` causing its cryptographic strength to depend on the operating system and its entropy sources.
 Pure randomness can not be produced in software alone [[cloudflare 2017]](https://blog.cloudflare.com/randomness-101-lavarand-in-production/).

- The `compliant01.py` solution uses the secrets module to generate the random numbers.
-The secrets module provides access to the most secure source of randomness that the os provides through `os.urandom()`.
+ The `compliant01.py` solution uses the `secrets` module to generate the random numbers.
+The `secrets` module provides access to the most secure source of randomness that an OS provides through `os.urandom()`.

 *[compliant01.py](compliant01.py):*